kexin-yang/kexin-yang.github.io/_pages/about.md

 About my name
 ===
-My first name "Kexin" is pronounced as **"kuh-shin"** (/kə-ʃIn/in IPA).
-I also go by the name Bella.
+I prefer to go by the name Bella, my legal first name "Kexin" is pronounced as **"kuh-shin"** (/kə-ʃIn/in IPA).

 News and Travel
 ===